cerebrate-project/module-collection/docs/create.md

 #### POST requests

-For post requests, we most likely will want to comminucate the user request to the local tool, via whichever means we would talk to the tool.
+For post requests, we most likely will want to communicate the user request to the local tool, via whichever means we would talk to the tool.
 The most commonly used way of interacting with a tool would be via the HTTP client.

 Keep in mind, that all configuration and tool connection specific data is contained in the $params - so you can retrieve stored data such as the local tool's URL, auth key, etc from there, provided they were correctly configured when encoding the connection.